IBM/cloud-native-starter/workshop/06-java-development.md

 [home](README.md)
-# Optional Lab - Replace the Node.JS Authors microservice with a simple Java implementation
+# Optional - Lab - Replace the Node.js Authors microservice with a simple Java implementation

 ****** **UNDER CONSTRUCTION** ******

-In that optional Lab we will replace the existing Authors microservices written in Node.JS with a Java implementation, as you can see in the gif below.
+In that optional lab we will replace the existing Authors microservice written in Node.js with a Java implementation, as you can see in the gif below.

 ![architecture authors](images/architecture-authors.gif)

-As we can see, with a microservice architecture and REST APIs we can easily replace microservice implementation, without any impact to the rest of the **Cloud Native Starter** application.
+We see, with a microservice architecture and REST APIs we can easily replace microservice implementation, without any impact to the remaining **Cloud Native Starter** application.

-In that service we only need to implement to provide a **REST API** for a get author request.
+In that service we only need to implement to provide a **REST API** for a ```getauthor`` request.
 Normally, we would implement also a database access, but in our case, we will only return sample data information.
 That sounds not a lot, but with this small sample we touch following topics:

 •	Usage of [Maven](https://maven.apache.org/) for Java